KieMac16/data-analytics-power-bi-report/README.md

 - Adding a map visual
 - Add a country tile slicer to the top of the page
-- Create a drillthrough page with the visuals that I need - the important note here is to add the country table to the drillthrough option on the drillthrough page which allows you to right-click on the map visual to drillthrough
+- Create a drillthrough page with the visuals that I need - the important note here is to add the Country column to the drillthrough option on the drillthrough page which allows you to right-click on the map visual to drillthrough
 - Create a tooltip page with a Profit YTD gauge\
-You need to ensure this is enabled and scaled correctly.\
+You need to ensure this tooltip option is enabled and scaled correctly.\
 To enable, go to File - Options and Settings - Options - Preview Features - Check 'Modern Visual Tooltips' and restart Power BI.\
-To ensure the Tooltip is scaled go to File - Options and Settings - Options - Report Settings - Tooltips Auto-Scale
+To ensure the Tooltip is scaled, go to File - Options and Settings - Options - Report Settings - Tooltips Auto-Scale.

 *The Stores Map page*
 ![image](https://github.com/KieMac16/data-analytics-power-bi-report/assets/145379671/0b8f190e-f830-421c-9392-99a9d605b46c)